-While this catalogue was prepared on the basis of the best information available at the time of publication, all information-including statement of fees, course offerings, admission, and graduation requirements-is subject to change without notice or obligation.
+While this catalogue was prepared based on the best information available at the time of publication, all information-including statement of fees, course offerings, admission, and graduation requirements-is subject to change without notice or obligation.
 Full-time students continuously enrolled at Union College ordinarily may expect to graduate under the requirements stipulated in the catalogue under which they entered.
 Students failing to enroll for a period longer than two years will fall under the catalogue in effect when they return to full-time status.
-Students may appeal to the Vice President for Academic Affairs for exceptions to this policy.
+Students may appeal to the Vice President of Academic Affairs for exceptions to this policy.
 Failure to read this bulletin does not excuse the student from the requirements and regulations described herein.

-It is the policy of Union College to admit students on the basis of merit, qualification, and character.
+It is the policy of Union College to admit students based on merit, qualification, and character.
 Such policy does not discriminate on the basis of sex, race, color, disability, age, national or ethnic origin, religion, sexual orientation, or veteran status in the admission of students, in its administration of educational or national programs, scholarships, loan programs or other school-administered programs, or in athletic participation.
 Inquiries should be directed to the Business Office.